...Our workmanship is never noticed 😉

 We recommend adding questions such as “what dust control measures will be taken during the project?” to your list of questions you ask before hiring a contractor.
 It is also a pretty good indication of how serious your contractor is about his or her profession when they invest thousands of dollars into their tools.
 There are several trades, such as drywall and mud, that require very little tool investment to perform the job in its basic form, which means that you could be hiring just about anyone to do the work as there is very little barrier to entry.
 If they have an expensive set of tools, however, it is clear they’re not just anybody and are very serious about their craft, or at least about buying tools.

 Dust control equipment is very important to keep your family safe and healthy and prevent frustration and excessive cleaning, which are important for regular environments.
 There are other environments where this, however, is crucial.
 An example of this, would be hospitals or labs where it is absolutely inexcusable for there to be unwanted dust particles in the air.
 There is millions of dollars worth of equipment in a hospital that cannot be covered of filled with dust as these machines are what are keeping people alive and aiding doctors in their diagnoses.
+When electricians, plumbers and PatchBoyz enter these types of facilities to make repairs, this type of equipment must be used.
 This is one place that dust control systems and containment is crucial, and evacuation of the area is usually not an option.
 Hospitals need every square foot of space they have.

 Should you have a Industrial, commercial or institutional job site that needs drywall or stipple work but requires the right containment and dust control procedures, feel free to contact us to find out what steps we would implement to ensure that your faculty and equipment remain untouched and free from contaminants.